tnguyenthuyanh/Mobile-App-project---Creating-a-social-media-app/README.md

-# lesson3
+# Mobile App Project

-A new Flutter project.
+A Flutter project.

+An android application that works like a social media platform.
+The basic functions include posting photos, comments, checking other users' information, etc. The users' information and other contents are stored in Firestore database.

 ## Getting Started